 Psychiatry Good and Bad

 Psychiatry is considered a medical specialty, and for better or worse represents some physicians’ view of the human mind.
-The best that can be said is that psychiatry remains an eclectic discipline that developed outside of neuroscience.
+The best that can be said is that psychiatry remains an eclectic discipline that developed outside of neurology and neuroscience.
 At the core of psychiatry, there is a collection of assumptions, superstitions, examined and unexamined beliefs about how the human mind works that date back several centuries.
 The main feature of psychiatry text is a collection of descriptions and categories that appear to sort human peculiarities into more or less intelligible categories and organize “mental illness” into manageable lists of disorders.
 The taxonomic tradition in biology has been adopted by psychiatrists.
 A proper taxonomy begins with detailed descriptions of individuals who are then assigned membership in one of several categories.
 When I was a medical student, you could fit most humans into six groups: normal, neurotic, psychotic, affective disorder, psychopathic, and miscellaneously disturbed.
 You could classify any human by asking is he neurotic?
 Is he psychotic?
 Is he psychopathic?
 Is he moody and unstable?
 “Neurotic” was a favorite diagnosis of Freud and Jung who referred to such a broad spectrum of human misadventure and dysfunction that the term was eventually dropped from the psychiatric taxonomy.
 Since almost everyone was neurotic, it was not necessary to make the diagnosis.